 footwear

-summer - you'll want multiple pairs of trail runners in the car, I find that for steep climbs like cannon a higher-heel more aggressive tread like salomons (11mm drop) are better, whereas for long traverses (eg. 15+mi days) i prefer an all-rounder in the "hoka style" with less drop (7mm range) and more forgiving space/cushioning.
+summer - you'll want multiple pairs of trail runners in the car, I find that for steep climbs like cannon a higher-heel more aggressive tread like salomons (11mm drop) are better, whereas for long traverses (eg. 15+mi days) i prefer an all-rounder hoka/brooks-style with less drop (7mm range) and more forgiving space/cushioning.
 Alternating pairs and styles on the same trip helps prevent hotspots / blisters from forming.

-winter - you don't need fancy mountaineering boots (eg. $600 scarpas) - any modern insulated ankle-high boots will do, in fact for multiple days out a pair of $100 merrell's tend to leave your feet in a better place due to their inside comfort and warmth. wear copper-style sockliners under wool socks to avoid blisters.
+winter - you don't need fancy mountaineering boots (eg. $600 scarpas) - any modern insulated ankle-high boots will do, in fact for multiple days out a pair of $100 merrell/columbia-style leave your feet in a better place due to their softer comfort and warmth. wear copper-style sockliners under wool socks to avoid blisters.

 water/hydration

-summer - i carry the simplest sawyer filter it's lightweight and practical to deploy quickly at streams, i also carry a 2L reservoir with hose and use electrolytes (lmnt is amazing), on extended traverses like the presi/pemi i'll carry another 1L collapsible for the long dry stretches.
+summer - i don't usually carry water. i carry the simplest sawyer filter it's lightweight and practical to deploy quickly at streams, for long traverses in high summer i also carry a 2L reservoir bag with hose and use electrolytes (lmnt is amazing huge fan).

-winter - there's a lot of noise about insulated water bottles and carrying hot water but stated plainly: carry 1 or 2 nalgene HDPE-style 1L wide-mouth bottles, they're lightweight and don't leak, close them in resealable plastic bags rolled in your extra layers and they'll stay warm enough to drink. do your best to chug a liter of water at the car before you set out (difficult when its below 0F brrr!).
+winter - you'll read all about insulated water bottles and hot water but i was fine carrying 1 or 2 nalgene HDPE-style 1L wide-mouth bottles with room-temp water, they're lightweight, close them in resealable plastic bags rolled inside your extra clothes layers and they'll stay warm enough to drink. chug a liter before hiking.

 poles

-summer - a must-have during may-october for steep gnarly descents over rocks and mud for miles. people use the 2-section "slider" version but i prefer the 3-section fold-up aluminums from amazon for under $50. they've proven more durable and quicker to deploy than carbon or sliders, and i can stow them quickly between my pack/back for quick hands-free climbs.
+summer - a must-have during may-october for gnarly descents over rocks and mud. people use 2-section "sliders" but i now prefer the 3-section fold-up aluminums from amazon for under $50. they've proven more durable and quicker to deploy than carbon or sliders, and i can stow them quickly between my pack/back for quick hands-free climbs.

 winter - you don't need poles in winter, snowshoes are great for the knees downhill, and you need gloved hands to be free to eat, change layers/traction, carry an axe.